Swolebrain/music-app-express-backend/README.md

 # Music App Express Backend

-A TypeScript-based Express.js backend for a music application.
+A TypeScript-based Express.js backend for a music application with in-memory data storage.

 ## Project Structure